ptraverse/soapyclustal/README.md

 -Lives on github and on ubuntu server virtual machine on LAN desktop

+-ClustalW Soap Service from http://www.ebi.ac.uk Demo Output

--Page of output of ClustalW Soap Service from http://www.ebi.ac.uk
+-Page of documentation of available databases for Soap Service from ebi.ac.uk

 -Page with simple form for ClustalW Soap Service